How To Get Long-Term Retail Employees To Unlearn Bad Selling Habits

 Except they don’t.

-Selling takes a lot of thought about what you say when you say it, and how you say it.
-Only then can you go from being a stranger who becomes a trusted advisor by developing enough rapport.
+Selling takes a lot of thought about what you say, when you say it, and how you say it.
+Only by developing rapport can you go from being a stranger to becoming a trusted advisor.

 You get one chance to get it right, and there are no do-overs.